-- No permanent improvements (trees, poles, large rocks, etc.) shall be placed within 10 feet of the traveled lane unless a raised planter box median (per Town of Castle Rock Detail Plans) is constructed.
+- 1. No permanent improvements (trees, poles, large rocks, etc.) shall be placed within 10 feet of the traveled lane unless a raised planter box median (per Town of Castle Rock Detail Plans) is constructed.
 Permanent improvements shall not obstruct sight distance or violate clear zone requirements.
 Planter boxes may be allowed in raised medians on Entry Streets, Major Collectors and Arterials on a 'case-by-case' basis as approved by the Town. - 2.
 The nose of the median island shall not extend past the curb return at the intersection.
 Each intersection with median islands must be designed using the appropriate design vehicle and associated turning clearance requirements for the functional classification of the roadway.
 The higher class roadway shall take precedence for design vehicle.
 Diagrams using turning templates of the design vehicle may be required as part of the roadway plan submittal.
-Tapered curbs should be included at the end of the median.
-Median islands shall be constructed with "catch" gutters and necessary storm inlets. - Landscaping on median islands shall have a mature height of 24 inches or less above the traveled way in areas around intersections to facilitate adequate sight distance (See Section 2.4.8) and will preferably be dry land or native vegetation.
-If irrigation is planned for a median island, mitigation shall be provided to protect the subgrade under the pavement from being saturated.
-The Town will consider proposals for mitigation including edge subsurface drains per CDOT M & S Standards.

-- 4. A minimum flowline to flowline roadway dimension of 18 feet must be maintained on both sides of all median islands to accommodate disabled and emergency vehicles. - When median islands are designed for concrete streets and the island is hardscaped, two thicknesses of expansion material shall be installed on each side of the median between the back of curb and "hardscape" and sealed. - 6.
+Tapered curbs should be included at the end of the median. - 3.
+A minimum flowline to flowline roadway dimension of 18 feet must be maintained on both sides of all median islands to accommodate disabled and emergency vehicles. - 4.
 Median islands four (4) feet wide or less may not be landscaped and must be hardscaped.
 See the Town of Castle Rock Landscape and Irrigation Performance Standards and Criteria Manual for acceptable hardscapes.